goschtl/zope/zope-story-website/trunk/src/why_use_zope.rst

 Why Use Zope?
 =============

-Zope applications, libraries, and frameworks are suited for different purposes and environments; but most share common advantages:
+Zope applications and libraries are suited for different purposes and environments; but most share common advantages:

 Zope is Mature
 --------------